 - Ask your doctor when and how often to check, and what your target numbers should be.

 - Keep a log with dates, times, and blood sugar numbers to share with your care team.

 - Learn what steps you can take to adjust your routine when blood sugar levels are off target.

 Eating well can help you stay at a healthy weight, lose weight, or lower your cholesterol or blood pressure.
-A nutritionist or diabetes educator can help you create a meal plan that spreads carbohydrates throughout the day and works with your lifestyle.
+A nutritionist or diabetes educator can work with you to create a meal plan that spreads carbohydrates throughout the day and fits with your lifestyle.

 - Make vegetables half of every meal.

 - Keep healthy snacks handy, like celery and peanut butter, instead of junk food.

 - Consider prepackaged meals that tell you exactly how many calories you're eating.

 Try brisk walks.
 "Even if you have bad arthritis or back pain, most people can walk 15 minutes twice a day," says Marjorie Cypress, PhD, RN, president of health care and education at the American Diabetes Association.